Patching events

 The list of available manual statuses:

-field is required.
+If either Success_manual or Failed_manual is chosen an additional action_taken field is required.
 It describes the action performed on the machine manually.

-is chosen the status of the whole event is changed to IN_PROGRESS
+If In_progress_manual or Rebooting_manual is chosen the status of the whole event is changed to IN_PROGRESS until this machine is changed to Success_manual or Failed_manual.

-If there is a failed host hook for some machine and it is the only reason the event is in DONE_PARTIAL
+If there is a failed host hook for some machine and it is the only reason the event is in DONE_PARTIAL state changing the machine's status to Success_manual will transfer the event to DONE_MANUAL state.
+In other words, the failed status of host hooks of machines with Success_manual status is not taken into account while calculating the overall event status.

 Changing the status in UI